ChunyuanLI/Alice4Alice/README.md

 If interested, please check out the [main code repo](https://arxiv.org/abs/1709.01215) for our NIPS paper [ALICE](https://github.com/ChunyuanLI/ALICE):

+## Experiments:

-*Experiments*: For 52 images (21 alice image and 31 rabbit images) in each domain (cartoon and edge), we provide 1 pairwise correspondence for each character, which significantly improves the generation quality.
+For 52 images (21 alice image and 31 rabbit images) in each domain (cartoon and edge), we provide 1 pairwise correspondence for each character, which significantly improves the generation quality.

+### Sample correspondence

 ALICE (Explicit)  | ![](/plot_generation/figures_alice/cartoon_alice_exp_200.png	)
 :-------------------------:|:-------------------------: